 By evaluating your car at that point in time, the amount that you get might not only be less than the Blue Book value of the car, but also less than what’s necessary to buy a new vehicle.

 3. The Insurance Adjuster is on Your Side

-Reducing your payout keeps their bottom line low, which is what their primary goal is, as a profit-earning company.
-As such, never sign anything an insurance adjuster asks you to, and never make any admission or guilt or fault for the accident.
-Think about your Iowa car accident story.
+Reducing your payout keeps their bottom line low, which is what their primary goal is as a profit-earning company.
+As such, never sign anything an insurance adjuster asks you to, and never make any admission of guilt or fault for the accident.
+Think about this Iowa car accident story.

 4. You’ll Always Get Your Full Settlement Amount